Ada Lessing

-Life & career
+Life and career

 Ada Lessing was born Adele Minna Abbenthern on February 16, 1883, the eldest of three children.
 Her father, Bodo Abbenthern, was a businessman.
 Ada grew up in Eilenriede, where her father managed the Bischofshol restaurant and hotel.

-In 1902, Lessing married 31 year old Ernst Grote, and moved with him to Kirchrode-Bemerode-Wülferode.
+In 1902, Lessing married 31-year-old Ernst Grote, and moved with him to Kirchrode-Bemerode-Wülferode.
 2 years later, in 1904, the two separated, and Lessing moved back in with her parents.

 In 1907, after the death of her mother, Lessing moved to Berlin, where she studied stenography and English.
-She briefly worked at a children's home near Cottobus, before taking a job as a publishing clerk for Schönheit magazine, where she primarily wrote book reviews.
+She briefly worked at a children's home near Cottbus, before taking a job as a publishing clerk for Schönheit magazine, where she primarily wrote book reviews.

 Lessing met popular philosopher Theodor Lessing around 1909, and they were married in 1912.
 Both had had previous marriages.
 They had a daughter named Ruth Lessing.

 At the onset of World War I, Lessing became involved with the Social Democratic Party of Germany, publicly advocating for their woman's suffrage campaign.
 She became a member of the party when the campaign was successful.

 In 1919, the Lessings established and led a project to develop vocational and liberal arts courses in Hanover.
 In January 1920, the project, called Volkshochschule Hannover (Adult Education Center of Hanover) opened, and Ada took the role of chief administrator.
 In this role, Lessing managed and organized the center's instructional program, bringing in volunteer teachers and implementing a decentralized classroom system.
 In addition to this, Lessing taught various classes at the school herself.
 She was removed from her position in March 1933, after the Nazis "cleansed" Hanover of Jewish people.
 There was a constant struggle for program funding throughout Lessing's tenure.